TRIF KO Dual Reporter THP1 Cells

 TRIF Background

-TIR-domain-containing adapter-inducing interferon-β (TRIF), also known as TIR-containing adaptor molecule-1 (TICAM-1), is a key adaptor molecule in TLR-dependent signaling cascades.
-Specifically, TRIF is responsible for mediating TLR4-dependent, MyD88 independent signaling upon recognition of lipopolysaccharide (LPS), as well as, TLR3-dependent signaling upon recognition of double-stranded (ds)RNA [1].
+TRIF (TIR-domain-containing adapter-inducing interferon-β), also known as TIR-containing adaptor molecule-1 or TICAM-1, is a key adaptor molecule in the TLR (Toll-like receptor)-dependent signaling cascades.
+It plays a central role in a range of innate immune responses including anti-viral host defenses, cell death, and homeostasis [1].
+Specifically, TRIF is responsible for mediating TLR4-dependent/MyD88 independent signaling upon recognition of lipopolysaccharide (LPS).
+Additionally, it is involved in TLR3-dependent signaling upon recognition of double-stranded (ds)RNA [1].
 Ultimately, TRIF recruitment activates interferon regulatory factor-3 (IRF3) which regulates both type I interferon (IFN) gene expression and a range of IFN-stimulated genes (ISG) [1].
-TRIF plays a central role in a range of innate immune responses including anti-viral host defenses, cell death, and homeostasis [1].

 Additionally, TRIF has been shown to induce TLR4-dependent late activation of NF-κB through recruitment and activation of TRAF6 or receptor-interacting serine/threonine protein kinases 1 and 3 (RIPK1 and RIPK3) [2,3].
 In addition to the key role played by RIPK1 & RIPK3 in necroptosis, their activation in this context has been shown to lead to the acute expression of pro-inflammatory cytokines [2].
 Importantly, TLR4-dependent TRIF activation is independent of its activation of the MyD88-dependent (at the cell surface) pathway, which is implicated in ‘early’ activation of NF-κB and a subsequent pro-inflammatory response [3].